KyleBurkholder/UIAnimatedSearchBar/README.md

 [![Version](https://img.shields.io/cocoapods/v/UIAnimatedSearchBar.svg?style=flat)](https://cocoapods.org/pods/UIAnimatedSearchBar)
 [![License](https://img.shields.io/cocoapods/l/UIAnimatedSearchBar.svg?style=flat)](https://cocoapods.org/pods/UIAnimatedSearchBar)
 [![Platform](https://img.shields.io/cocoapods/p/UIAnimatedSearchBar.svg?style=flat)](https://cocoapods.org/pods/UIAnimatedSearchBar)
+## Description

+The UIAnimatedSearchBar is similar to the standard UISearchBar but with the added animation of the search glass.
+I have tried to add the same functionality that UISearchBar comes with.
+The cancel button and the bookmark button can both be added just like UISearchBar.
+Additionally there is a UIAnimatedSearchBarDelegate that mirrors the same functionality that UISearchBarDelegate offers.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+Deployment Target: 11.0

 ## Installation